-R/R AML represents a model of high-impact disease, in which no standard of care exists, and where we have an urgent need for new evidence on possible therapies; AML offers a setting in which methodological innovation will combine powerful instruments of clinical trials with personalized medicine through academic efforts.
+Relapse or refractory acute myeloid leukemia (R/R AML) is a high-impact disease, in which no standard of care exists, and where we have an urgent need for new evidence on possible therapies; AML offers a setting in which methodological innovation will combine powerful instruments of clinical trials with personalized medicine through academic efforts.

-We will offer Europe results from an ambitious project, that will go beyond the state of the art in R/R AML demonstrating the superiority of a strategy in a first-of-his-kind clinical trial, providing strong data that will be delivered to national healthcare providers, policymakers, and health authorities data on optimized and affordable treatment for R/R AML and promoting the implementation of the selected better option.
+We will offer Europe results from an ambitious project, that will go beyond the state of the art in R/R AML demonstrating the superiority of a strategy providing strong data that will be delivered to national healthcare providers, policymakers, and health authorities data on optimized and affordable treatment for R/R AML and promoting the implementation of the selected better option.

 This action is part of the Cancer Mission cluster of projects on ‘Diagnosis and treatment’.
 Project link –> click here